Parts for Learn Robotics Programming Chapter 6

 - Used in a few of my robots.

-- Motor controller: this is trickier to find, but a completely compatible board is available at:
+- Motor controller: this is trickier to find.

 - Stand off kit